-The members of Wepre Lodge cordially welcome you to our website which we trust you will find both interesting and informative, especially if you are interested in how to join freemasonry or how to become a Freemason.
+The members of Wepre Lodge cordially welcome you to our website which we trust you will find both interesting and informative, especially if you are interested in joining freemasonry on Deeside or in how to become a Freemason.
 Wepre Lodge is an extremely pleasant and friendly lodge which meets monthly in Farfield Masonic Hall - ideally located in Connah's Quay, North Wales.

-The Lodge holds its meetings every 4th Wednesday, October to May with the exception of December when it is held on the 3rd Thursday and the September meeting which is held on the fourth Saturday, at which a new Master is Installed.
+The Lodge, which plays a major part in Deeside Freemasonry, holds its meetings every 4th Wednesday, October to May with the exception of December when it is held on the 3rd Thursday and the September meeting which is held on the fourth Saturday, at which a new Master is Installed.

-If you have come to our website wishing to join Freemasonry in Connahs Quay, or if you are looking for a place to come and make new friends, you will not find a happier home to join than Wepre Lodge; a Lodge dedicated to "making good men better", a Lodge committed to Freemasonry of the highest standard in a friendly, supportive environment.
+If you have come to our website wishing to join Freemasonry on Deeside, to become a deeside freemason or if you are looking for a place to come and make new friends, you will not find a happier home to join than Wepre Lodge; a Lodge dedicated to "making good men better", a Lodge committed to Freemasonry of the highest standard in a friendly, supportive environment.
 Whether you are an existing mason, or particularly if you are interested in joining us, we very much look forward to hearing from you and invite you to contact our Lodge Secretary by clicking on [Apply to Join].

-To become a Freemason a man has to apply to join a Lodge and convince the members that he is of good repute, a believer in the God of his chosen religion and prepared to be generous in charitable giving.
+To become a Freemason, to join freemasonry on deeside or freemasonry in connah's quay in particular, a man has to apply to join a Lodge and convince the members that he is of good repute, a believer in the God of his chosen religion and prepared to be generous in charitable giving.

 We welcome men of any race, colour or religion.
 Our aim is to make good men better by reminding them of their duty to society, they must be law abiding and ever conscious of the needs of those less fortunate than themselves, both masons and non-masons alike.